 - The benefits of political Branding are numerous.
-When a politician or party can brand themselves successfully, they can expect to enjoy increased name recognition, more support from the electorate, and an increased likelihood of winning elections.
+When a politician or party can brand themselves successfully, they can expect to enjoy increased name recognition, more elector support, and an increased likelihood of winning elections.

 - Political Branding allows candidates to create a positive image in voters’ minds.
 It can also help to differentiate them from their opponents, who may see them as similar or indistinguishable.

 - A solid political brand can also help build supporters’ loyalty.
-Once a voter has come to see a politician or party as being trustworthy and competent, they are likely to be more likely to vote for them in the future.
+Once a voter has come to see a politician or party as trustworthy and competent, they will likely vote for them in the future.